mignonjia/ProteinChat/README.md

 Modify the checkpoint paths in [configs/proteinchat_eval.yaml](configs/proteinchat_eval.yaml) to the location of your checkpoint.

-Start evaluation on 200 samples in the test set by running
+Evaluate on 10 samples on manual-annotated function, rule-based function, and classification, respectively, by running
 ```bash
 bash demo.sh
 ```